mate-academy/py-taxi-service-forms/README.md

     - count the number of all drivers with `num_drivers` variable
     - count the number of all manufacturers with `num_manufacturers` variable
     - count the number of all cars with `num_cars` variable
     - return `HttpResponse` with rendered template.
-Pass received data to this template.
+Pass received data to this template (don't import `HttpResponse` if you use `render`, this import is unnecessary).
 4. Before you create a template you have to create styles for the template.
-Create directory `static` next to directory `taxi`.
+Create directory `static` next to the directory `taxi`.
 Inside this directory create a file with the following path `css/styles.css`.
 Don't forget to do all necessary steps so that Django can serve these static files.
 5. Create directory `templates` next to the directory `taxi`.
 There you will store templates for pages.
 Edit settings so that engine knows where to look for template source files.